How to Stop Thinking about Suicide

 Intense thoughts of suicide tend to occur for only brief periods of time, but when we’re caught in their grip, it can feel as if we’ll never escape.

-We can think of experiencing intense suicidal thoughts like like riding out a storm.
+We can think of experiencing intense suicidal thoughts like riding out a storm.
 Even the most powerful storms don’t last forever, so if we can stop ourselves from acting on our most extreme thoughts, we will eventually move toward a less painful and depressed mood.
 Once the storm is over, we can more clearly see other options we have for improving our lives.

 Below are some tips to guide us through these difficult moments.